hectororm/collection/README.md

 #### `CollectionInterface::collect(): self`

-Collect al data from current collection into another one.
+Collect all data from current collection into another one.

 For lazy connection, collect all remaining items into classic collection.

 ```php